|

 implementation also guarantees that the call to run()

-requested by a call to callSerially()
+requested by a call to callSerially() is made after any

 pending repaint requests have been satisfied.